 KEY TAKEAWAY: Seeking out NSF-certified melamine dinnerware made overseas is highly recommended because it ensures those products are made to American standards via routine facility, raw materials, and manufacturing process inspections.

-We encourage all consumers and commercial kitchen operators to look for official NSF certification on your melamine dinnerware for extra peace of mind.
+We encourage all commercial kitchen operators to look for official NSF certification on your melamine dinnerware for extra peace of mind.
 We hope the information here has helped you understand what NSF certification is, and how it will enhance your foodservice operation.
 If you're interested in a price comparison between melamine dinnerware and ceramic, we recommend "Cost of Melamine vs China Dinnerware: Which is More Expensive?"